- Home

 Report the Injury as Soon as You Can

-Tell your supervisor, manager, or employer that you were hurt at work as soon as possible.
-Even if the injury seems minor at first, reporting it creates a record and makes it harder for the insurance company to argue that the injury happened somewhere else.
+Tell your supervisor, manager, or employer as soon as possible.
+Even if the injury seems minor, reporting it creates a record and helps prevent disputes later.

 Get Medical Treatment Through the Proper Channel

 In most New Jersey workers’ compensation cases, your employer or its insurance carrier chooses the authorized treating doctor.
-Getting prompt treatment protects your health and also creates medical documentation that connects your condition to your job.
+Prompt care also helps connect your condition to your job.

 Follow Your Treatment Plan and Work Restrictions

-Go to your appointments, follow medical advice, and take your work restrictions seriously.
-If a doctor says you should not lift, drive, stand for long periods, or return to full duty, those instructions can become important evidence in your claim.
+Go to appointments, follow medical advice, and take work restrictions seriously.
+Limits on lifting, driving, standing, or returning to full duty can become important evidence.

 Keep Records of Everything

-Save appointment dates, medical paperwork, prescriptions, mileage, time missed from work, and any messages from your employer or the insurance company.
-The more organized your records are, the easier it is to prove what happened and what the injury has cost you.
+Save medical paperwork, prescriptions, mileage, missed-work dates, and messages from your employer or the insurance company.
+Organized records make it easier to prove what happened.

 Watch for Delays, Denials, or Pressure to Return Too Soon

-Some claims seem simple at first and then become difficult when treatment is delayed, wage benefits do not start, or the insurance company questions your ability to return to work.
-That is often where injured workers lose ground.
+Claims often become harder when treatment is delayed, wage benefits do not start, or the carrier questions whether you can return to work.

 Bring in a Lawyer Before Small Problems Become Bigger Ones

-A workers’ compensation lawyer can step in early to protect your claim, meet deadlines, gather medical support, and deal with the insurance carrier.
-Legal help matters most when benefits are delayed, treatment is denied, the injury is disputed, or you are being pushed back to work too soon.
+A lawyer can help protect your claim, meet deadlines, gather medical support, and deal with the insurance carrier when benefits are delayed, treatment is denied, or the injury is disputed.

 Move the Case Forward if the Insurance Company Pushes Back

-When the carrier refuses to pay fairly, a lawyer can file the proper claim, build the medical record, represent you in hearings, and pursue the full benefits available under New Jersey law.
+If the carrier refuses to pay fairly, a lawyer can file the proper claim, build the medical record, represent you in hearings, and pursue the benefits available under New Jersey law.

 Injuries Covered by Workers’ Compensation

-Workers’ compensation can apply to a wide range of physical and mental conditions caused or worsened by your job, including injuries that grow out of warehouse work, retail demands, office strain, healthcare roles, and road-based work common in this part of Burlington County:
+Workers’ compensation can apply to a wide range of physical and mental conditions caused or worsened by your job.

 Muscle Injuries